-What are the Answers to Intermittent Fasting for Diabetes?
-There are excellent benefits by following intermittent fasting when you have diabetes.
-It can be safe for diabetics, but comes with certain risks.
+It can be safe for diabetics, but it comes with certain risks.
 So what do you need to know about intermittent fasting for diabetes?
 According to health experts, any kind of fasting can be accompanied by risks.
 If you’re trying any form of fasting you must be careful because of its ability to destabilize your blood sugar levels.

 Intermittent fasting is something that you should know everything about before trying.
 It’s important to learn the different methods of intermittent fasting and the most important thing is to always check with your physician first.
 I would never do anything when it comes to my health without first consulting with my physician.

 Nobody wants diabetes and most of us might be willing to try almost anything to reverse it.
 Intermittent fasting has its positives and its negatives.
 Diabetes only has its negatives so giving this is a shot may be a better choice for you.
 It’s all about what you know before “diving in.”

 There are different plans to try and it would be wise to choose the one that you feel is best suited for you.
 This just isn’t an eeny, meeny, miny, moe thing.
 I always say that knowledge is power and that definitely applies here.
 One of the risks involved here is hypoglycemia.

 Low blood sugar is nothing to play around with!
 It’s even more dangerous than high blood sugar.
 When studies were performed with fasting, the results were that approximately 10% of the patients had experienced hypoglycemia.

 Intermittent fasting may be a better choice for non-diabetics.
 It’s not to say that it wouldn’t work for you if you have diabetes, but if you choose it, you must consider two extremely important things.
 First that your doctor approves and second which plan you choose.
 You should only be eating healthy foods and as much as you need to stay healthy and maintain your blood glucose levels.